 Assessment complete: Yes

 Assessment level and method: Level 3

-Standardised catch rates / Fish ing mortality
+Standardised catch rates / Fishing mortality

 Breeding stock levels: Adequate

-A stock assessment of the greenlip/brownlip abalone fishery was undertaken for the 2013 fishing season, based on commercial catch and effort statistics, biological growth studies, and fishery-independent surveys.
+A stock assessment of the greenlip/brownlip abalone fishery was undertaken for the 2014 fishing season, based on commercial catch and effort statistics, biological growth studies and fishery-independent surveys.

-Standardised catch per unit effort (SCPUE): As a result of a recent review1, the SCPUE for the greenlip fishery is now used as the principal indicator of the abundance of legal-sized abalone and the basis for the control-rule framework.
+Standardised catch per unit effort (SCPUE): As a result of a review of performance measures1, the SCPUE for the greenlip fishery is used as the principal indicator of the abundance of legal-sized abalone and the basis for the control-rule framework.
 Raw CPUE data (kg whole wt per diver per day) is also presented for comparative purposes.

-In 2013, the SCPUE for the combined greenlip stocks was 29 kg whole weight per hour.
-This was a decrease from the 2012 and 2011 values of 31 kg per hour (Greenlip Brownlip Abalone Table 1).
+In 2014, the SCPUE for the combined greenlip stocks was 29 kg whole weight per hour.
+This was the same as the 2013 value and a decrease from the 2011 and 2012 values of 31 kg per hour (Greenlip Brownlip Abalone Table 1).